ozgurrgul/sheetly-docs/README.md

 - For your startup
 - For your idea
-- To display items (such as gallery, datatable)
+- To display items (such as gallery, datatable etc)
 - To sell items